Zapain Package Leaflet

 Possible side effects

-Zapain may cause side effects, although some people may not experience any.
+Zapain may cause side effects, although most people will not experience any.
 Some of the side effects that are known to be associated with this medicine include:

 - Sleepiness, drowsiness, impaired reaction times;